Showing posts with label brain health. Show all posts

 • Flow State Benefits: Deep immersion in a hobby lowers stress markers that otherwise interfere with memory encoding.

-• Language Learning: Picking up a new language in a creative way (like singing) is the ultimate shield against dementia.
+• Language Learning: Picking up a new language in a creative way (like singing) is a strong, enjoyable way to keep your brain engaged as you age.

 FAQ Section: